Deuteron production from phase-space coalescence in the UrQMD approach: Introduction

+Another well tested possibility is to use a cut-off coalescence approach \cite{Li:2015pta}, either in momentum space or coordinate space or in full phase space.
+This approach is similar to the Wigner function approach, but essentially assumes a flat probability in coordinate space and momentum space for the coalescence probability (instead of the deuteron wave function).
+One defines a maximum relative momentum $ \Delta p$ and/or a maximum distance $\Delta r$ between the proton and the neutron to form a deuteron.
+If one restricts oneself to the relative momentum cut only, one observes a similar volume dependence of the momentum space coalescence parameter as in the Sato/Yazaki approach.
+As in the Wigner function approach, the inclusion of a space and momentum space parameter allows to use a volume independent set of parameters.
+Phase space coalescence has been shown to work successfully and to yield results similar to the Wigner function approach, see e.g. \cite{Nagle:1996vp}.

 For the purpose of this work, we model deuteron formation in UrQMD via phase space coalescence at the point of last interaction of the respective proton and neutron in space and time.
-The method we use comprises the following steps: \begin{enumerate} \item During the evolution of the system, we follow the protons and neutrons until their individual space-time points of last interaction. \item For each p-n pair the momentum and position of proton and neutron is boosted to the 2-particle restframe of this p-n pair. \item The particle that has decoupled earlier is then propagated to the later time of the other particle. \item We calculate the relative momenta $ \Delta p=|\overrightarrow{p}_{1}-\overrightarrow{p}_{2}|$ and the relative distances $ \Delta r =|\overrightarrow{x}_{1}-\overrightarrow{x}_{2}|$ of the p-n pair in the 2-particle restframe at equal times.
+The method we use comprises the following steps: \begin{enumerate} \item During the evolution of the system, we follow the protons and neutrons until their individual space-time points of last interaction. \item For each p-n pair, the momentum and position of proton and neutron is boosted to the 2-particle rest-frame of this p-n pair. \item The particle that has decoupled earlier is then propagated to the later time of the other particle. \item We calculate the relative momenta $ \Delta p=|\overrightarrow{p}_{1}-\overrightarrow{p}_{2}|$ and the relative distances $ \Delta r =|\overrightarrow{x}_{1}-\overrightarrow{x}_{2}|$ of the p-n pair in the 2-particle rest-frame at equal times.
 The yield of deuteron candidates is then given by the condition of $ \Delta p< \Delta p_{max}$ and $ \Delta r< \Delta r_{max}$.
-Here we use the parameter set of $ \Delta p_{max}=0.28 $ GeV/c and $ \Delta r_{max} =3.5$ fm. \item For each deuteron candidate we perform the statistical spin and isospin projection to the deuteron state (probability $1/2\cdot3/4 = 3/8$) \cite{Nagle:1996vp}.
+Here we use the parameter set of $ \Delta p_{max}=0.285 $ GeV/c and $ \Delta r_{max} =3.575$ fm. \item For each deuteron candidate we perform the statistical spin and isospin projection\footnote{ The statistical spin and isospin factors emerge from the summation and averaging over spin states and from the condition of anti-symmetry of the deuteron wave function.
+The deuteron state itself has the quantum numbers $S=1$, and $I=0$.
+As shown in detail in \cite{Xia:2014rua}, the direct product of the spin- and isospin wave-functions of a proton and a neutron generates eight combinations of n-p wave functions.
+However, only three states belong to the deuteron quantum numbers ($I=0$, $S=1$, $S_z$=-1, 0, 1).
+Thus, one obtains a statistical spin and isospin factor of $3/8$. } to the deuteron state (probability $1/2\cdot3/4 = 3/8$) \cite{Nagle:1996vp,Xia:2014rua}.
 Then, the chosen p-n pair is marked as a deuteron and its constituent nucleons are removed from the phase space distribution. \end{enumerate}